shaan-shah/shaan-shah.github.io/_pages/books.md

 + Ramayana of Valmiki
 + Panther on the Prowl - M.D.
 Chaturvedi
 + Mahabharata
-+ Waling with a Himalayan Master
++ Walking with a Himalayan Master
 + No Worse Enemy: The Inside Story of the Chaotic Struggle for Afghanistan
 + Himalaya - Michael Palin
 + Wings of Fire: Autobiography of Abdul Kalam